About the Credo Festival

 Pre-formed quartets

 Recent groups include the Fischoff-winning Breshears Quartet, the Celentano-Award winning Maple Quartet, and the Cave Quartet, from Singapore.
+For more information on the full Fellowship program click HERE.

 Young students going to their first sleep-away camp experience

 Credo has always been a safe, nurturing environment.
 Many of Credo’s most successful and plugged-in alumni come to Credo at age 13 or 14 as their first stay-away camp… and then come back again and again – some for as many as five to seven summers!
-Credo is very intentionally modeled on the attributes stated in Philippians 4:8 – and this creates a challenging yet supportive environment.
+Credo is very intentionally modeled on the attributes stated in Philippians 4:8 – and this creates a rigorous yet supportive environment.

 Students from major conservatories

 Given our location, there are always a significant number of Obies!
 Other highly-represented conservatories include Eastman, CIM, and Juilliard.
+Our Fellowship program will allow two conservatory-level quartets to attend FREE.

 Competition winners